The Comprehensive Guide to Building A Successful Marketing Technology Stack

 Constructing a marketing technology stack is like putting together a puzzle.
 You have to find the pieces that work well for your marketing goals and initiatives.

 Technology isn’t a band-aid you can slap on a marketing ailment and forget about.
 Instead, think of each tool as part of a comprehensive health and wellness program.
-Together, your marketing technology stack can sustain, supplement, and improve your campaigns.
+Together, your marketing tech stack can sustain, supplement, and improve your campaigns.